-If you are working as an independent financial planner, you can charge some flat percentage on the investment made by your client.
+If you are working as an independent financial advisor, you can charge some flat percentage on the investment made by your client.
 Secondly, you can charge hourly consulting fees also.

 - High-income potential - You can make a huge difference at a time when more people from all over the world are struggling to pull their finances together and plan for the future.

-- Dynamic and highly respected profession – It is a career of long commitment of meeting the ever-changing needs of your clients.
+- Dynamic and highly respected profession – It is a career of the long commitment to meeting the ever-changing needs of your clients.

-As a financial planner with valuable expertise, you can expect personal satisfaction as well as financial rewards.
+As a financial advisor with valuable expertise, you can expect personal satisfaction as well as financial rewards.

-Education and Certifications required in financial planning career
+Education and Certifications required in financial advisor career

 A bachelor’s degree with additional education in financial planning is required.

-To become certified Financial Planner, you are required to meet the following initial certification requirements (known as the four "Es"):
+To become a Certified Financial Planner, you are required to meet the following initial certification requirements (known as the four "Es"):

 - Education - The first step is to acquire the knowledge required to deliver professional, competent and ethical financial planning services to your clients.